Duncan Black Macdonald Biography

 The Duncan Black Macdonald Center for the Study of Islam and Christian-Muslim Relations is the country’s oldest center for such study.
 The Macdonald Center embodies Hartford Seminary’s long-term commitment — begun in 1893 — to the study of Islam and Christianity and the complex relationship between the two religions throughout history and in the modern world.

 The Macdonald Center challenges scholars, students, members of religious institutions, community groups, the media and the general public to go beyond stereotypes and prejudices and develop a profound awareness and appreciation of Islamic religion, law and culture.
 It is committed to the premise that through intensive study and academically guided dialogue, mutual respect and cooperation between Muslims and Christians can and must develop.

 The Macdonald Center is an academic unit within Hartford Seminary dedicated to scholarly research, teaching and publication.
-The Center is responsible for the Islamic Studies and Christian-Muslim Relations component of the Seminary’s nationally acclaimed Master of Arts degree program.
-The Seminary also offers a Graduate Certificate in Islamic Studies and Christian-Muslim Relations and has an Islamic Chaplaincy program to train and certify institutional chaplains.
+The Center is responsible for the Islamic Studies specialization component of the Seminary’s Master of Arts in Interreligious Studies degree program.
+The Seminary also offers an Islamic Chaplaincy program to train and certify institutional chaplains.
 Macdonald Center faculty are responsible for instruction in the study of Islam and Christian-Muslim relations concentration of the Doctor of Philosophy degree program.